ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 Note that your colors might be different, depending on your version of Volume Cartographer.
 You can customize the colors using the color picker at the bottom.
 We will use bright red dots for visibility.

-You have now created the beginning of a mesh: a two-dimensional line on <code>z=1</code>.
-This line is really only set for <code>z=1</code>, which you can check by clicking *“Next Slice”* and seeing the line disappear.
-Let’s go back to 1 by clicking *“Previous Slice”*.
+You have now created the beginning of a mesh: a two-dimensional line on <code>z=3</code>.
+This line is really only set for <code>z=3</code>, which you can check by clicking *“Next Slice”* and seeing the line disappear.
+Let’s go back to 3 by clicking *“Previous Slice”*.

-<div>We can now automatically create more such lines for all <code>z</code> values from 0 to, say, 100:</div>
+<div>We can now automatically create more such lines for all <code>z</code> values from 3 to, say, 100:</div>

-* Be sure you’re at layer 1 (the following instructions are buggy at layer 0).
+* Be sure you’re at layer 3 (the following instructions are [buggy at low layer indices](https://github.com/educelab/volume-cartographer/issues/6#issuecomment-1474407653)).
 * Click *“Segmentation Tool”*.
 * Set *“Maxima Window Width”* to *“10”*.
 * Set *“Ending Slice”* to *“100”*.